 30So the people rested on the seventh day.

 31The house of Israel called its name Manna, and it was like coriander seed, white, and its taste was like wafers with honey.

-32Moses said, “This is the thing that Yahweh has commanded: ‘Let an omer–full of it be kept throughout your generations, that they may see the bread with which I fed you in the wilderness, when I brought you forth from the land of Egypt.’”
+32Moses said, “This is the thing that Yahweh has commanded: ‘Let a full omer of it be kept throughout your generations, that they may see the bread with which I fed you in the wilderness, when I brought you forth from the land of Egypt.’”

-33Moses said to Aaron, “Take a pot, and put an omer–full of manna in it, and lay it up before Yahweh to be kept throughout your generations.”
+33Moses said to Aaron, “Take a pot, and put a full omer of manna in it, and lay it up before Yahweh to be kept throughout your generations.”

 34As Yahweh commanded Moses, so Aaron laid it up before the Testimony to be kept.

-35The children of Israel ate the manna forty years, until they came to an inhabited land.
+35The children of Israel ate the manna 40 years, until they came to an inhabited land.
 They ate the manna until they came to the borders of the land of Canaan.

 36Now an omer is the tenth part of an ephah.